mationai/video-utils/README.md

 video-play-thumb.py VIDEO FRAME [output image width=720]
 ```

-This will generate a video preview image from either an image or a video.
+This will generate a video preview image and save in the path of the source image or video file.
 The preview indication is the "Play" triangle icon in the center of image.
 Sample output:

 ![](assets/out-yellow-720thumb.jpg "Embedded Video Preview Image")